 The book – as an analog medium – is in a constant state of upheaval.
 Recently, electronic media have changed the book landscape, raised new questions about publication, and fundamentally questioned the necessity of printing.
 Questions about the urgency of an exhibition space in relation to the digitality (immateriality) of contemporary artistic positions are also constantly being explored anew.
 The printed book not only attempts to counter the fast pace (of the Internet) with its analogy, but also emphasizes tendencies towards increasingly ephemeral curatorial practices.
 At the same time, the art book moves away from the mass medium to an auratic object – often in smaller editions.

-The collaborations that I start with the artists through “Spheres Projects” are reflexive processes whose carrier is the (ultimately printed) book.
-I see myself primarily as a curator.
-In the past I have curated artist books with the artists Melanie Bonajo, Rafaël Rozendaal, Nick van Woert, Austin Lee, Yung Jake, Polly Brown and Julie Curtiss.
+The collaborations that Philippe Karrer starts with the artists through “Spheres Projects” are reflexive processes whose carrier is the (ultimately printed) book.
+He sees himself primarily as a curator.
+In the past he has curated artist books with the artists Melanie Bonajo, Rafaël Rozendaal, Nick van Woert, Austin Lee, Yung Jake, Polly Brown and Julie Curtiss.
 Other national and international positions such as Jürg Lehni (CH), Joël Vacheron (CH), Lauren Groff (USA), Darren Bader (USA), Nick Mulgrew (ZA) and Carmen Maria Machado (USA) have completed certain collaborations.

 Philippe Karrer is a Swiss graphic and type designer working and living in Basel/Switzerland.
 He taught typography and editorial design, held workshops and lectured on design and new media related subjects.
-If you are a school and interested please email Philippe Karrer at email@example.com.
+If you are a school and interested in doing lectures and workshop please email Philippe Karrer at firstname.lastname@example.org.

-As a interdisciplinary design studio, we are happy to help you with design, editorial, branding or digital strategies (website, augmented reality, virtual reality) related questions.
-Get in touch with Philippe Karrer at firstname.lastname@example.org.
+As a interdisciplinary design studio, Philippe Karrer is happy to help you with design, editorial, branding or digital strategies (website, augmented reality, virtual reality) related questions.
+Get in touch at email@example.com.

 – Bath Spa University (Bath/UK)